-Management staff of the premises should purchase appropriate-sized designated bags/designated labels for disposing of waste through a few thousands of sales points across the territory and online platforms authorised by the EPD or EPD's sales online platform (please refer to Section 1.2.1 for details).
-Management staff of the premises may also consider, based on operational needs, to require the cleansing contractor to purchase designated bags/designated labels on their behalf as part of the cleansing service contract.
-However, when drafting the relevant cleansing service contract, the cleansing contractor should not be required to bear all related costs on an "all-inclusive" basis without providing any calculation methods or mechanisms for the estimation of the said expenditures.
-Both parties should jointly conduct regular surveys on the daily waste load and garbage bags usage data and incorporate provisions in the cleansing service contracts to provide an estimation on the basic usage, and reimburse cleansing contractors for any extra expenditures of designated bags/designated labels on top of the basic usage.
+Management staff of the premises should purchase appropriate-sized designated bags/ designated labels for disposing of waste through a few thousands of sales points across the territory and online platforms authorised by the EPD or EPD's sales online platform (please refer to Section 1.2.1 for details).
+As it is difficult for cleansing contractors to accurately estimate and include the expenditures on designated bags and designated labels for handling the NCW and waste generated in common areas within the premises into the relevant services contracts.
+When management staff of the premises is drafting the relevant cleansing service contract, the cleansing contractor should not be required to bear all related costs on an "all-inclusive" basis.
+In view of the above, under the "polluter-pays" principle, PMCs should now discuss and establish suitable new contract terms with their cleansing/waste collection services contractors.
+This includes the supply format and arrangements for designated bags/designated labels.
+In terms of the quantity of garbage bags used in common areas and the amount of oversized waste handled, the cleansing services contractor can assist in providing an estimated baseline for designated bags/designated labels usage.
+This serves as a reference indicator for managing expenses incurred beyond the baseline usage of designated bags/designated labels and for evaluating reimbursements when necessary.
+The contract can also include provisions for regular statistics on the property's daily waste amount and garbage bag usage.
 For details on contractual arrangements for cleansing/waste collection services in relation to MSW charging, please refer to Annex V.